 Finally, a UN report has recently called for an increase in the use of carbon capture in order to drastically combat climate change, identifying key barriers to the development of this technology.
 The future looks promising for carbon capture, especially for UK businesses who may benefit from world-first net zero manufacturing.

-Afforestation is the creation or establishment of a forest where there was previously no tree cover.
+A subset of biosphere restoration, Afforestation is the creation or establishment of a forest where there was previously no tree cover.
 This action aids carbon capture but the trees also reduce carbon dioxide levels and add more oxygen into the atmosphere, helping to reduce greenhouse gas emissions.

 A number of government and non-government organisations partake in planting trees to offset their carbon emissions, including government goals to achieve within a set time as part of the action to tackle climate change.
 There is also scope to use other technologies within afforestation plans to speed up the process and some businesses build tree-planting into their product as a benefit to the eco-conscious consumer.